Adron/twitz/README.md

 ## Dev Setup

-`dep ensure` to get the dependencies.
+1. Make sure you have Go modules enabled.

-`go build` to build and use the executable.
+2. `go build` to build and use the executable.

-etc.
+3. Profit. i.e. use the CLI tool.

 ## Post Installation Prerequisites